17 Oct Home Health & Hospice Training

 Home health nurses must have diverse clinical abilities to offer great care to patients in their homes.
-They must be able to conduct an accurate assessment and develop a plan of care.
+They must be able to conduct an accurate assessment and develop a plan of care utilizing a home health care software system.
 Educating patients and their families about disease processes and therapies is part of this.

 Nurses must also monitor therapy response, administer infusions, perform catheter and wound care, and provide emotional support.
 It is also important to be familiar with medical equipment and supplies.
 Good problem-solving skills are sine qua non since home health and hospice care personnel frequently deal with difficult situations and must find creative solutions.

 When it comes to hospice care, agency owners and managers should consider these hospice skills:

 - Compassion: Compassion and empathy are two of the most critical abilities for a hospice nurse.
 Understanding the patient’s and family’s needs and sentiments is paramount to giving the best care possible.